tomasHagos/Chat-Web-App/README.md

 It prints the responses it gets.
 Also, it uses assert as specified.

-## Bonus
-The bonus is fully implemented.
-When you press the Delete button it deletes the message from the current client and no future clients will get that message.

 ## favicon.oc file
 I used an open source image that I got from the internet as the favicon.
 I have attached the file.

 # Files folders

-I also attached the files folder that was provided.
+I also attached the files folder.
 It contains all the files(images,html,..)

 # Others
 I made the servers to print certain informations to the console to see what's going on behind the scenes.

 I also made a class called chat.py that is in a different file.

-## Thank you!!